Baytars/ambulant-code/src/firefox_plugin_win32/readme.txt

 3. Now this project can be built.
 It will install 2 files in:
    C:\Program File\Mozilla Firefox\plugins: npambulant.dll and
-   nsIScriptablePluginSample.xpt
+   nsIAmbulantPlugin.xpt
-   Then start Firefox and File->Open File WelcomeButtons.html This .html file works if you have the Welcome document stored in C:\Program Files\AmbulantPlayer-1.4\Extras\Welcome.
+   Then start Firefox and File->Open File WelcomeButtons.html This .html file works if you have the Welcome document stored in C:\Program Files\AmbulantPlayer-1.6\Extras\Welcome.

    Kees Blom, Dec.
-8th, 2005.
+21th, 2005.